RhysU/ar/README.rst

 TODO
 ----

-1. Automatically remove the sample mean from the input to burgs_method(...).
-   Possibly return it to the user through an additional parameter or by co-opting the returned value.

-2. Permit specifying a maximum model order to be fit rather than using the current distance(params_first, params_last) approach as it would simplify using a back_inserter.
-It would also limit the work on large data sets.

-3. Implement the ``AIC``, ``AICc``, and ``AKICc`` model selection criteria following [Seghouane2004].
+1. Implement the ``AIC``, ``AICc``, and ``AKICc`` model selection criteria following [Seghouane2004].
 Add these as standalone routines but also incorporate them into the class.

-4. Add a class to encapsulate the sequence of AR(p) models produced.
+2. Add a class to encapsulate the sequence of AR(p) models produced.
 Include prediction both with and without noise and prediction error computations against known data.

-5. Use the AR polynomial (e.g. [Broersen2006] equation 4.36) to obtain the
+3. Use the AR polynomial (e.g. [Broersen2006] equation 4.36) to obtain the
    autocorrelation for arbitrary lags ([Broersen2006] equation 4.52).

-6. Complete the ``Wule-Yalker`` write up by finding or deriving some suitable algorithm.
-Implement it as a way to find the lag(k) autocorrelation boundary conditions for any process parameters.
+4. To find the lag 1, ..., p-1 autocorrelation boundary conditions given only
+   process parameters, implement a ``Wule-Yalker`` solver based on the WuleYalker.tex write up using the Toeplitz-plus-Hankel solver approach due to [Merchant1982] which employs [Akaike1973].
 The double Levinson recursion discussed by [Broersen2006] section 5.4 appears to be too numerically unstable to use in practice without requiring O(n^2) memory.

-7. Implement the Ibrahim Optimum Tapered Burg as described by [Campbell1993] based on work in [Ibrahim1987a], [Ibrahim1987b], and [Ibrahim1989].
+5. Implement the Ibrahim Optimum Tapered Burg as described by [Campbell1993] based on work in [Ibrahim1987a], [Ibrahim1987b], and [Ibrahim1989].

 References
 ----------

+-- [Akaike1973]    Akaike, Hirotugu.
+"Block Toeplitz Matrix Inversion."
+SIAM Journal on Applied Mathematics 24 (March 1973): 234-241. http://dx.doi.org/10.1137/0124024

 -- [Bourke1998]    Bourke, Paul.
 AutoRegression Analysis, November 1998. http://paulbourke.net/miscellaneous/ar/